jonifreeman/ajatusasana.fi/en/index.markdown

 ---
 title: Idea
 ---
-__A new yoga concept: tools for mindand bodily excercises, thoughts and asanas for deeper self-knowlege!__
+__A new yoga concept: concepts and bodily excercises-thoughts and asanas for deeper self-knowlege!__

 What is the natural rhythm of my life?
 Would it be possible to live my life in sync and in unison with other people’s rhythms?
 What about with the rhythms of the